deerslayer27/pong/README.md

 ## Installation and Running

-1. Install the required dependency:
+1. Install the required dependency in terminal (may have to run in administrator)

    ```bash
    pip install pygame